Aug 10, 2020

 As consumers, most of us are happy to favour certain brands.
-We’ll go to a certain supermarket when we need food or a specific bank when we’re looking to open a savings account.Those companies have stuck in our mind and we want to spend our money with them, which is almost always because they’ve provided quality previously.
+We’ll go to a certain supermarket when we need food or a specific bank when we’re looking to open a savings account.
+Certain brands will have stuck in our mind and we want to spend our money with them, which is almost always because they’ve provided quality previously.

 In today’s world, that investment in quality needs to be seen across all areas of the business and the experience you’re offering to your audience.
 Customers need to feel completely and utterly valued at all times, and as if the company is reaching out to them directly.

-This is even more of an importance when you consider the ‘Zero Moment Of Truth’ (‘ZMOT’), something Google have been a driving force behind discussions around.
-In essence, it’s a term for that process where you go from hearing about a product to searching for it and ultimately being at a stage where you’re ready to buy without any real external interaction (as opposed to the traditional buying process where the company often has to reach out, engage and convince the consumer to buy).
+This is even more vital when you consider the ‘Zero Moment Of Truth’ (‘ZMOT’), a study that is as timeless as it is effective.
+In essence, it’s a Google term for the process where you go from hearing about a product to searching for it and ultimately being at a stage where you’re ready to buy without any real external interaction (as opposed to the traditional buying process where the company often has to reach out, engage and convince the consumer to buy).

-With this process, consumers don’t often know which brands provide the searched for products or services, meaning there’s a clear necessity to be delivering a first class experience at all times.
+With this process, consumers don’t always know which brands provide the products or services they were looking for, meaning there’s a clear necessity to be delivering a first-class experience at all times.
 You need to make a great impression on each and every one of your customers, so if they do visit you as part of the ZMOT process, they already know you can deliver in terms of the overall experience.

-There’s very little doubt big data can be valuable and focusing on little data doesn’t mean you have to ignore the bigger picture.
-What it does mean, however, is that if you only focus on it, you’re unlikely to be able to truly understand your entire audience – and as a result, can’t deliver the first-class experience your customers really do want.
+There’s little doubt big data can be valuable and focusing on little data doesn’t mean you have to ignore the bigger picture.
+What it does mean, however, is that if you only focus on big data, you’re unlikely to be able to understand your entire audience on a deeper, more meaningful level – and as a result, you’re unlikely to truly deliver the authentic, quality experience your customers really do want.